 Wolman pebble counts have been used to monitor change in substrate size over time.
-Pebble count were conducted in 2015, 2016, 2017, 2019, and 2020 along transects within the riverbed elevation survey area, which was identified as a major source of gravel within the Seton River and was where most anadromous salmon spawn within the mainstem.
+Pebble counts have been conducted annually since 2015 along transects within the riverbed elevation survey area, which was identified as a major source of gravel within the Seton River and was where most anadromous salmon spawn within the mainstem.
 At each transect, field crews would run a measuring tape across the width of the river, from bankfull pin to bankfull pin, or to a point of safe wading access.
 Along each transect, the size of 100 particles were measured along the intermediate axis to the nearest 1 mm.
 All particles < 2 mm were given a measurement of 1 mm.
-Particles were selected using a randomly along the transect.
+Particles were selected randomly along the transect.
 The geometric mean and geometric standard deviation of substrate sizes within each transect were calculated and compared among years.

-In the fall of 2018-2020, Wolman pebble counts were also completed throughout the river at randomly selected survey sites that corresponded with juvenile abundance surveys.
+Since 2018, Wolman pebble counts were also completed throughout the river at randomly selected survey sites that corresponded with juvenile abundance surveys each fall.
 Randomly selected particles were measured at each site using the same methods described above.
 Average substrate size was then compared by Reach to evaluate potential trends in substrate size throughout the river.